hakkudeus/Air-Alert/Readme.md

 package

 As stated before, I have some plans to make the app independent from external executables and their stuff, but it might take a while.

+> tldr; you need an mTCP config with NIC packet manager interrupt code and DHCP (or manual IP & gateway address, etc) info in it to be written to your autoexec.bat file;

 ## Date and Time